Vyral/monte-mohr-recruiting/_posts/2022-08-08-you-cant-have-a-great-career-without-passion.md

 title: You Can’t Have a Great Career Without Passion
 date: 2022-08-08 00:00:00
 tags:
-excerpt: 'You Can’t Have a Great Career Without Passion '
+excerpt: 'You can’t have a great career without passion. '
 enclosure:
 pullquote:
 enclosure_type: video/mp4